SuperOfficeDocs/superoffice-docs/docs/customer-center/config.md

 * Company
 * Customer

-In addition the following parser variables are available:
+In addition, the following parser variables are available:

 * "mailCc" will hold the cc mail addresses when doing a post
 * "message" will hold the message when doing a post
 * "attachments" will hold the attachment ids when doing a post
 * changeCust.html

-This is the template used when a customer changes his/hew own information.
+This is the template used when a customer changes their information.
 The following parser variables are available:

 * Company
 * Customer

-In addition the following parser variables are available:
+In addition, the following parser variables are available:

 "cellphone" contains the value in the cellphone field